New evidence suggests some benefits – only in select groups

 .

 There is a lot of discussion and hype about the anti-cancer potential benefits of metformin within patient support groups and amoung some complementary practitioners.
 It is certainly one of the more commonly asked questions among patients attending my integrative oncology practice at UCLH.
-There has been some confusion up to now but, fortunately, well conducted clinical studies have provided clarification of who may benefit and who would not – particularly the recent STAMPEDE study.
+Fortunately, new information from well conducted clinical studies is providing clarification of who may benefit and who would not – particularly the recent STAMPEDE study and the large MAST study.

 .